 Checking Painted Surface of Motor

 Check the motor for scratches, nicks, or flaking paint.
 Areas with damaged paint are more likely to corrode.
 If necessary, clean and paint the areas.
-Consult a Yamaha dealer for touch-up paint.
+A touch-up paint is available from a Yamaha dealer.

 COATING THE BOAT BOTTOM